 Chapter 8: The Body Becomes the Storyteller

-Back in Chapter 6, I wrote about how our bodies are living, breathing records of what happened during our time in uniform
+Back in Chapter 6, I wrote about how our bodies are living records of what happened during our time in uniform.

 Over time, I’ve learned how trauma impacts the nervous system.
-Moments of intense overwhelm—like combat, sexual trauma, or deep emotional pain—don’t always get stored as clear memories.
-Instead, they leave their imprint in the body.
+Situations of intense overwhelm—combat, sexual trauma, or deep emotional pain—don’t always get stored as clear memories.
+Instead, they leave an imprint in the body.

 • Jaw clenching and shoulder tension